nextcloud/desktop/doc/navigating.rst

 (Linux).

 .. figure:: images/icon.png
-   :alt: Status icon, little cloud with green circle and white checkmark
+   :alt: Status icon, green circle and white checkmark

 The status indicator uses icons to indicate the current status of your synchronization.
 The green circle with the white checkmark tells you that your synchronization is current and you are connected to your Nextcloud server.

 .. figure:: images/icon-syncing.png
-   :alt: Status icon, little cloud with blue circle and white semi-circles
+   :alt: Status icon, blue circle and white semi-circles

 The blue icon with the white semi-circles means synchronization is in progress.

 .. figure:: images/icon-paused.png
-   :alt: Status icon, little cloud with yellow circle and vertical parallel
+   :alt: Status icon, yellow circle and vertical parallel
     lines

 The yellow icon with the parallel lines tells you your synchronization has been paused.
 (Most likely by you.)

 .. figure:: images/icon-offline.png
-   :alt: Status icon, little gray cloud with gray circle and three horizontal
+   :alt: Status icon, gray circle and three horizontal
     white dots

 The gray icon with three white dots means your sync client has lost its connection with your Nextcloud server.

 .. figure:: images/icon-information.png
-   :alt: Status icon, little cloud with letter "i" in white circle
+   :alt: Status icon, sign "!" in yellow circle

-When you see a white circle with the letter "i" that is the informational icon, so you should click it to see what it has to tell you.
+When you see a yellow circle with the sign "!" that is the informational icon, so you should click it to see what it has to tell you.

 .. figure:: images/icon-error.png
-   :alt: Status icon, little cloud with red circle and white x
+   :alt: Status icon, red circle and white x

 The red circle with the white "x" indicates a configuration error, such as an incorrect login or server URL.